SQream/sqream_docs/tutorials/getting_started/connect_to_sqream/cpp/index.rst

 Compiling and running the application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build the C++ application, run the following command from the directory that contains the code and header file
+To build this code, put the library and header file in ./libsqream-3.0/ and run

 .. code-block:: console

    $ g++ -Wall -Ilibsqream-3.0 -Llibsqream-3.0 -lsqream connect_test.cpp -o connect_test
    $ ./connect_test

+You can modify the -I and -L arguments if you put the library and header file in another directory.

 Creating a table and inserting values
 --------------------------------------------